 Despite the devaluation of the debt instruments, as per the accounting described in Note 1.3.e), the Board of Directors of the Bank considered that there was no impairment event.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 9. LOANS AND ADVANCES TO CREDIT INSTITUTIONS